Contracted

 to qualify for retirement benefits within an employers

-pension scheme, if it is a contributory scheme.
-This will
+pension scheme, if it is a contributory scheme and this will

 usually be stated as a percentage of the scheme members pensionable